spotlightpa/poor-richard/content/news/2022-11-16-SPLHOUSECONTFINAL.md

 State Rep. Tony DeLuca of Allegheny County died shortly before the Nov.
 8 election but still appeared on the ballot and won.
 Allegheny County state Reps.
 Austin Davis and Summer Lee won races for lieutenant governor and Congress, respectively, and must resign their seats in January.

 The speaker (whoever they are) will then call special elections for the open seats.

+<i>This story was updated at 9:05 p.m. to reflect that Democrat Mark Moffa conceded. </i>

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>